Offshore Islands Development Act

 Article 9

 After receipt of an application, the land administration authority shall reply to the applicant within 30 days.
 Where the application is found upon review to comply with the requirements of this Act, the land administration authority shall notify the applicant to pay the purchase price within 30 days, and if payment is not made within this time limit, the application shall be cancelled.
-Where the application is rejected as not complying with the requirements of this Act, the applicant if dissatisfied with this decision may submit a request for mediation to the county (city) government of the area in which the land is situated.
+Where the application is rejected as not complying with the requirements of this Act, the applicant if dissatisfied with this decision may submit a request for conciliation to the county (city) government of the area in which the land is situated.

 The time periods stated in the preceding paragraph may, when necessary, be extended by one month.

-Where land in the Matsu area, since 1949, was registered as public land without the procedure for eminent domain or purchase, causing the original land owner or person deemed as owner under the provisions of Article 9 of the Enforcement Act of the Part of Rights in Rem of the Civil Code, or that person’s heir, to lose ownership right, and where the authority in charge of the land no longer has need to use it, the land shall be returned according to law upon application by the original owner, deemed owner or such person’s heir within five years from the date of the coming into force of the amendment of this Act on December 20, 2013; and where the authority in charge has continuing need to use the land, it shall conduct expropriation, purchase or lease of the land from the original owner, deemed owner or such person’s heir according to law.
-Where a request submitted under the Safety and Assistance Act for Kinmen, Matsu, Dongsha and Nansha has previously been rejected, a further application may be submitted under the provisions of this Act.
+Where land in the Matsu area, since 1949, was registered as public land without the procedure for eminent domain or purchase, causing the original landowner or person deemed as owner under Article 9 of the Enforcement Act of the Part of Rights in Rem of the Civil Code, or that person’s heir, to lose ownership right, and where land administration authority no longer has need to use it, the land shall be returned according to law upon application by the original owner, deemed owner or such person’s heir within five years from the date on which the amendment to this Act enters into force on December 20, 2013; and where land administration authority has continuing need to use the land, it shall conduct expropriation, purchase or lease of the land from the original owner, deemed owner or such person’s heir according to law.
+Where a request submitted under the Safety and Assistance Act for Kinmen, Matsu, Dongsha and Nansha has previously been rejected, a further application may be submitted under this Act.

-Regulations for implementing the return of land as referred to in the preceding paragraph shall be prescribed by the Executive Yuan.
+The Regulation for implementing the return of land as referred to in the preceding paragraph shall be prescribed by the Executive Yuan.

 Article 9-1